What is a data architect? Skills, salaries, and how to become a data framework master

 According to job search portal Teal, important data architect skills include:

-data modeling and design.
+• data modeling and design.
 Data architects must have the ability to design comprehensive data models that reflect complex business scenarios.
-They must be proficient in conceptual, logical, and physical model creation.
-This is the core skill of the data architect and the most requested skill in data architect job descriptions.
-This often includes SQL development and database administration.
+They must be proficient in conceptual, logical, and physical model creation, which often includes SQL development and database administration.

-data governance and compliance.
-With regulations continuing to evolve, data architects must ensure their organization’s data management practices meet stringent legal and ethical standards.
+• data governance and compliance.
+With regulations constantly evolving, data architects must ensure their organization’s data management practices meet stringent legal and ethical standards.
 They need skills to create frameworks that maintain data quality, security, and privacy.

-cloud computing expertise.
-Organizations are continuing to migrate to cloud-based solutions, making understanding of cloud services, architectures, and storage solutions essential.
-They must also understand cloud security, hybrid cloud environments, and cost-efficient infrastructure design.
+• cloud computing expertise.
+With organizations continuing to migrate to cloud-based solutions, understanding cloud services, architectures, and storage solutions is essential, as well as cloud security, hybrid cloud environments, and cost-efficient infrastructure design.

-proficiency with big data technologies.
-Data architects must understand how to implement big data solutions to stream data and real-time analytics.
+• proficiency with big data technologies.
+Data architects must know how to implement big data solutions to stream data and real-time analytics.

-interdisciplinary collaboration.
-Data architects must be able to work closely with stakeholders including business leaders, IT professionals, data scientists, and developers.
+• interdisciplinary collaboration.
+Data architects have to work closely with stakeholders including business leaders, IT professionals, data scientists, and developers.
 They also have to translate business requirements into technical specifications, and vice versa.

 Other important skills include:

-a foundation in systems development.
-Data architects need to understand the system development life cycle, project management approaches, and requirements, design, and test techniques.
+• having a foundation in systems development.
+Data architects should understand the system development life cycle, project management approaches, and requirement, design, and test techniques.

-communication and political savvy.
-Data architects need people skills.
-They must be articulate, persuasive, and good salespeople, and they must conceive and portray the big data picture to others.
+• being a strong communicator and politically savvy.
+Data architects need people skills, and be articulate, persuasive, and good salespeople, and know how to conceive and portray the big data picture to others.

 Data architect certifications